 Relationship education is essential for all pupils; personal development is also important and targeted at pupils in relation to needs and maturity.
 However, the emphasis is placed on the importance of relationships.
 Relationship education at New Siblands forms part of the Social, Emotional and Mental Health (SEMH) area of our curriculum.

 As a whole school we are choosing to teach Relationships and Personal Development Education as part of our whole school SEMH curriculum.

 As always, we will be respectful of the beliefs, faiths and contexts of our pupil’s families and engage with parents and carers throughout.

 The safety and welfare of our students is paramount and alongside this, our school must fulfil its statutory duties but at no point will a child be taught something that is inappropriate.

 Can my child be withdrawn from RSHE lessons?

 All schools have a statutory duty to teach pupils the aspects of Relationship Education and Health Education and pupils cannot be withdrawn from these lessons.

 As we will be teaching aspects of Sex Education as part of the ‘Changing Me’ unit to suitable pupils, pupils may only be withdrawn from specific lessons relating to human reproduction e.g. conception and birth.
-Withdrawal from these sessions will be granted following submission of the withdrawal form.

 Please see the 'Further Information' section below for the withdrawal form or more details.